Jesse-yzh/Jesse-yzh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About

-I currently hold a Ph.D. degree in Mechanical Engineering & Materials Science from Wuhan University.
-My studies focus on: 1) multiscale modelling and computation of soft materials, 2) structure-function relationship of hydrogels, and 3) applications of hydrogels in water-energy nexus and microfluidics.
+I am going to join Prof. Metin Sitti’s group at Koç University as a postdoctoral researcher.
+My research will focus on: 1) the advanced design & fabrication of flexible electronics; 2) AI-enhanced sensing and actuation; and 3) the translation and practical application of flexible electronics technologies.

-So far, I have published 19 papers, of which 9 are first/co-first-author publications in top-tier journals such as Adv.
-Mater., Nano lett., Nano Energy etc., with total <a href='https://scholar.google.com/citations?user=S8aNlhEAAAAJ&hl=en&oi=ao'>google scholar citations <strong><span id='total_cit'>700+</span></strong></a>.
+So far, I have published 21 papers, of which 10 are first/co-first-author publications in top-tier journals such as Adv.
+Mater., Nano lett., Nano Energy etc., with total <a href='https://scholar.google.com/citations?user=S8aNlhEAAAAJ&hl=en&oi=ao'>google scholar citations <strong><span id='total_cit'>800+</span></strong></a>.

 My work combined both experimental manufacturing and theoretical computation, I have gained extensive experience in fabrication of hydrogel-based devices and developed a solid foundation in polymer science and computational chemistry.
 In particular, I am proficient in conducting molecular dynamics (MD) simulations (LAMMPS, Python) and density functional theory (DFT) calculations (VASP, Gaussian) for polymer solution systems.

 # News
 - 🔥*Now*: &nbsp; Incoming Postdoctoral Researcher in Prof. Metin Sitti’s group at Koç University.
+- *2026.05*: &nbsp; Awarded the Koç University Postdoctoral Fellowship.
 - *2025.06*: &nbsp; PhD Graduate in Mechanical Engineering, Wuhan University.

 # Publications